kennywlino/basic-auth/README.md

 #### Features / Routes

 - GET : `/` - default route to hit for proof of life
-- POST: `/signin` - route for plant data
+- POST: `/signin` - route to signin with given user and password
-- POST: `/signup` - route for animal data
+- POST: `/signup` - route to signup with given user and password

 #### Tests